manastalukdar/manastalukdar.github.io/website/blog/2019/04/28/continuous-integration-git-branching-pull-requests/readme.md

 last-updated-on: 2019-04-28 04:15 pm
 meta:
  description: "An implementation of continuous integration using Git branching and pull requests."
-excerpt: "I like to follow the GitFlow branching model with slight variations."
+excerpt: "I like to follow the Gitflow branching model with slight variations."
 ---

 # Continuous Integration using Git Branching and Pull Requests